 3. Details of the Merit Review Panel meeting and the process followed, including a discussion of any deviations, such as issues with conflicts of interest;

-4. A discussion of the development of consensus scores for each application, the ranking process, the number of applications deemed technically acceptable, and any observations or findings that impacted the decision regarding the acceptable selection range; and
+4. A discussion of the development of consensus scores for each application, the ranking process, the number of Start Printed Page 17850applications deemed technically acceptable, and any observations or findings that impacted the decision regarding the acceptable selection range; and

 5. Details of the Panel's process to set the selection range, and a reference to the final list of applications deemed technically acceptable in the Record of Consensus Scores for All Applications.

 1. A request for action from the Selection Official regarding application of the program policy factors and selection of applications for negotiation of award; and